-Subject Code: 330025

-GRADE OFFERING $\Box 9$ $\Box 10$ $\Box 11$ $\Box 12$

-BUILDING OFFERING □BHS □MCHS □RHS □SHCC

 Students will design and manage catering and banquet operations.
 They will recommend types of food functions and food-and-beverage services to clients, create menus for special occasions and events, and determine financial requirements.
 Students will hire, train, and supervise staff; manage event logistics, operations and service providers; and oversee dining room operations.
-Customer service; food, equipment and site safety; and high-volume food production will also b addressed.
+Customer service; food, equipment and site safety; and high-volume food production will also be addressed.

 Fundamentals of Food Production

 Subject Code: 330100

-GRADE OFFERING □9 □10 □11 □12
+GRADE OFFERING □9 □10 ⊠11 12

-BUILDING OFFERING □BHS □MCHS □RHS □SHCC
+BUILDING OFFERING BHS □мсн S □RF IS ⊠SHCC

-Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course: Matriculate to an institution of higher education with an approved or comparable program within a years after completing the approved secondary program Successfully complete secondary course and earn a qualifying score of 68 or higher on the corresponding End of Course examination to earn 4 semesters of college credit.
-Student must hold a current ServSafe® Manager Certification offered through the National Restaurant Association (NRA) for an additional 2 semester hours of college credit.
+Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:

+- 11. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program - 12.
+Successfully complete secondary course and earn a qualifying score of 68 or higher on the corresponding End of Course examination to earn 4 semesters of college credit. - 13.
+Students must hold a current ServSafe® Manager Certification offered through the National Restaurant Association (NRA) for an additional 2 semester hours of college credit.

 Students will prepare food products and beverages according to standardized recipes.
 They will apply plating and presentation principles to deliver attractive menu items, establish food specifications and prep lists, and develop ingredient and portion control guides.
 Safety and sanitation, standard knife skills, and culinary math will be emphasized.
 Employability skills, leadership and communications will also be incorporated.

+Contemporary Cuisine

-Contemporary Cuisine Subject Code: 330105 GRADE OFFERING
+Subject Code: 330105GRADE OFFERING 9 10 11

+Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:

-2. Student must hold a current ServSafe® Manager Certification offered through the National Restaurant Association (NRA) for an additional 2 semester hours of college credit.
+- 1. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program - 2.
+Students must hold a current ServSafe® Manager Certification offered through the National Restaurant Association (NRA) for an additional 2 semester hours of college credit.